 Companies require independent assessments of their worth for a variety of reasons: to go public, merge with a partner, acquire a business, redeem shareholders’ interests, determine tax liabilities, assess collateral values, configure buy/sell equity incentives, structure ESOPs, and reorganize family-owned businesses.

-Stenton Leigh Valuations Group’s ability to understand and determine the value of a company has been the cornerstone of the firm’s services and its core expertise since its founding.
+Stenton Leigh Valuation Group’s ability to understand and determine the value of a company has been the cornerstone of the firm’s services and its core expertise since its founding.
 Valuation professionals at the firm combine a powerful assortment of analytical tools with real-world experience to objectively determine corporate worth in today’s demanding marketplace.

 When companies undergo leveraged transactions, they are routinely scrutinized by stockholders, lenders, regulators, and the Internal Revenue Service.
 A solvency analysis by an independent expert allows the company to evaluate its financial status following the close of a proposed transaction.
 It may also help protect the company or its secured lenders, directors, and advisors from potential liability relating to fraudulent conveyance claims.

-Stenton Leigh Valuations Group provides companies with an unbiased analysis of pending transactions for the purpose of determining the financial fairness of such transactions.
+Stenton Leigh Valuation Group provides companies with an unbiased analysis of pending transactions for the purpose of determining the financial fairness of such transactions.
 The comprehensive analysis, including thorough assessments of the proposed transaction as well as alternatives, allows clients to make informed decisions.
 The resulting opinion will provide reasonable assurance that the client is acting prudently and exercising sound business judgment.

-Stenton Leigh Valuations Group’s extensive valuation knowledge together with its vast transactional experience provide clients with the expertise required to assess complex situations encompassing virtually every type of change of control transaction, including affiliate and insider transactions, concurrent mergers and tender offers, spin-offs, synergistic mergers, as well as transactions with competing offers.
+Stenton Leigh Valuation Group’s extensive valuation knowledge together with its vast transactional experience provide clients with the expertise required to assess complex situations encompassing virtually every type of change of control transaction, including affiliate and insider transactions, concurrent mergers and tender offers, spin-offs, synergistic mergers, as well as transactions with competing offers.

 The firm is also expert at valuations involving structured and complex assets and liabilities, and assessing intangible assets such as film, music and video libraries, professional sports team contracts and franchises, copyrights, patents, licensing agreements, and marketing and distribution agreements.